skip-mev/connect/metrics.md

 > * **Price Provider**: A price provider is a service that provides price data for a given market.
 For example, the Coinbase API is a price provider for the Coinbase markets.
 > * **Market Map Provider**: A market map provider is a service that supplies the markets that the side-car needs to fetch data for.

-The side-car exposes metrics on the `/metrics` endpoint.
+Slinky exposes metrics on the `/metrics` endpoint on port `8002` by default.
 These metrics are in the Prometheus format and can be scraped by Prometheus or any other monitoring system that supports Prometheus format.

 ## Health Metrics

-There are three primary health metrics that are exposed by the side-car:
+There are three primary health metrics that are exposed by Slinky:

 * [`side_car_health_check_system_updates_total`](#side_car_health_check_system_updates_total): This metric is a counter that increments every time the side-car updates its internal state.
 This is a good indicator of the side-car's overall health.
 * [`side_car_health_check_ticker_updates_total`](#side_car_health_check_ticker_updates_total): This metric is a counter that increments every time the side-car updates the price of a given market.
 This is a good indicator of the overall health of a given market.